top of page

 Why is it Important for Construction Businesses?

 To understand profitability, you need to look at the income sheet.
 Building company owners can keep track of how much money is coming in and going out with this tool.
 This helps you figure out if your projects are making money and if changes need to be made.
+Net income reported on the income statement contributes to retained earnings, which reflects the company's reinvestment capacity.

 How to Use It: